 Here is our most recent Sunday worship service.
 It was live-streamed, and then enhanced with hymn lyrics and scriptures.

-Here is our most recent Sunday Bible Study video for Revelation chapter 3.
-We’ve been looking at the letters that Jesus dictated to the churches in Asia minor:
+Here is our Wednesday Bible Study video for Acts.
+We’ve been looking at the early Church, and how its members reacted to their times:

 - 9:30 a.m. ~ Coffee & Conversation (all ages are welcome!)

 At the Community Church of Warden, we’re Congregational, which means that we understand that each person is needed to help lead the church in community.
 We’re Christian, which means that we do our best to follow the teachings of Jesus — we’re better at it some days than others, but we do look to move forward in our journey of faith.
 We’re a Church; a family of faith who has been the community church of Warden for a long time, and we’re looking forward to see what God will do in our midst.

 One of the distinctive things about our faith is that we actively work to merge today’s thoughts with our relationship with God.
 Each person has to figure out how they will “live and move and have their being”, to borrow a phrase from the Bible.
 Each one of us contributes to our faith in ever-changing ways, as we take seriously our call to be a part of the Kingdom of God.

 Our service starts at 11:00 a.m., and goes until about 12:30 p.m.
 Before COVID, we met together after the service for coffee and a light snack.
 We encouraged people to feel free to linger and mingle, but currently that’s on hold for now.
 We’ll bring it back as soon as we think it’s safe!